kirbs-btw/b25-model/README.md

 Model Training crashed after on day will need to revisisit things like datacleaning and find a new approche on traingni the model.
 Glove did not have good stats to start with...

-Could also implement Precision@K for a testing metric
+Could also implement Precision@K, Recall@K for testing

 Talk about what randomguessing would be the number to set a persepctive for the results